Proportionate responsibility: joint and several liability.

 How joint and several liability works in Texas.

-When two people (or companies) cause an accident, they're naturally both on the hook for damages caused to the victims.
+When two people (or companies) cause an accident, it makes sense for them both to be on the hook for damages caused to the victims.
 But under the doctrine of joint and several liability, one of the perpetrators can be held responsible for the entirety of the victim's losses.
 To use an easy example, under the traditional formulation, if a jury found Bob 1% liable for your accident and Sally 99% liable, you could recover 100% of what a jury awarded you from Bob.
-The reason why this matters?
+Why does this matter?
 If Bob is a multimillionaire and Sally is bankrupt, you could recover whatever money you needed from the "deep pockets."

 The idea behind it is pretty simple.
 Since Bob contributed to the accident and Sally has no money, for whom is it "unfair" to suffer financial losses---you or Bob?